A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 Lead Scientist at UCSF

-Professor, Pediatrics.
-Authored (or co-authored) 225 research publications.
+Associate Professor, Pediatrics, School of Medicine.
+Authored (or co-authored) 44 research publications

 - Start Date